onzfonz/comp227/src/content/5/en/part5a.md

 npm install
 npm start
 ```

+Following what we have mentioned before about committing regularly, your commits should be providing context on the small changes that you are doing as you write your code.
+This way you think about your code as you move through, which has an [increasing following](https://conventionalcommits.org).

+The first few exercises revise everything we have learned about React so far.
+They can be challenging, especially if your backend is incomplete.
+Please **ensure part4 is working first** before moving onto this.

+While doing the exercises, remember all of the debugging methods we have talked about, especially keeping an eye on the console.

+**Warning:** If you notice you are mixing in the functions `async`/`await` and `then` commands, it's 99.9%  certain you are doing something wrong.
+Use either or, never both.

+#### 5.1: watchlist frontend, step1

 Implement login functionality to the frontend.
 The token returned with a successful login is saved to the application's state `user`.